The importance of feature preprocessing for differentially private linear optimization: A feature preprocessing augmented DPSGD algorithm

 \end{lemma}

 \textbf{DPSGD with preprocessed features.} We next solve ERM using DPSGD algorithm on $D''$.
 Since norm of the features are bounded by $\sqrt{2}\tau$, the gradients will be bounded by $\sqrt{2} G \tau$.
 Furthermore, since the dataset is augmented, we don't include the bias term and treat weights as a vector in $\RR^{d+1}$.
 The guarantee of DPSGD on these features follows from previous work \citet[Theorem 4.1]{song2020characterizing}.
+Similar to \citet{song2020characterizing}, the clipping norm is chosen to be $\sqrt{2} G \tau$ so that no gradients are clipped in all steps.

 \textbf{Reverting the solution to the original space}.
 The output of the DPSGD algorithm is in $\RR^{d+1}$, and furthermore only works on the translated and augmented dataset $D''$.
 Hence, we translate it back to the original space, by appropriately obtaining $w_\prv$ and rescaling the bias.